Shahiru93/mygram/README.md

 # mygram
-Clone version of social media app instagram with brand new features
+Clone version of social media app instagram with brand new features.